dm3/clojure.java-time/README.md

 Clojure.Joda-Time in its design goals and overall feeling, so if you ever used that you will feel at home!

+Why use Clojure.Java-Time over [cljc.java-time](https://github.com/henryw374/cljc.java-time) with [tick](https://github.com/juxt/tick)?

+* You only plan on running on the JVM
+* You prefer a single `require` over multiple ones

+I don't see any reasons except for aesthetical pleasure and existing knowledge to choose one over the other.
+However, I have neither used or benchmarked Cljc.Java-Time and Tick so my endorsement is purely on the merits of a broader feature set.

 ## Documentation

 * [API](http://dm3.github.io/clojure.java-time/)